openvinotoolkit/openvino/docs/IE_DG/supported_plugins/GPU_RemoteBlob_API.md

    to the command queue.
 In such cases `StartAsync()` call takes much more time to return control to the calling thread as internally it waits for partial or full network completion.
    Examples of operations: Loop, TensorIterator, DetectionOutput, NonMaxSuppression
- - Synchonization of pre/post processing jobs and inference pipleine inside shared queue is the user responsibility
+ - Synchronization of pre/post processing jobs and inference pipeline inside shared queue is the user responsibility
  - Throughput mode is not available when queue sharing is used, i.e. only single stream can be used for each executable network.

 ## Low-Level Methods and Their Parameter Description